hellosign/hellosign-openapi/sdks/java-v2/docs/SignatureRequestApi.md

 Updating the email address of a signer will generate a new `signature_id` value.

-**NOTE**: This action cannot be performed on a signature request with an appended signature page.
+**NOTE:** This action cannot be performed on a signature request with an appended signature page.

 ### Example